 Installations (Signs; billboards; chimneys; radio and TV antennas; tanks; and other installations not classified as bridges or buildings)

-As a Major in the U.S. Army Reserve, working with FEMA on disaster relief, a West Point graduate in electrical engineering, and an accomplished Professional Engineer in the private sector, Jim is uniquely qualified to investigate…
+As a Major in the U.S. Army Reserve, a graduate of electrical engineering at West Point, and an accomplished Professional Engineer in the private sector, Jim is uniquely qualified to investigate…